 Variations

 - Try different cheeses: Use all mozzarella, cheddar cheese, or a mix of your favorite shredded cheeses.
+Different cheeses will contribute different flavors.
+Just be sure it's a good melting cheese.

 - Add other vegetables: Sun-dried tomatoes, roasted red peppers, or mushrooms would be a great addition to this delicious creamy dip.